shaazib-tanvir/hackjmi/README.md

 # HackJMI

 ## About
-This is our entry for the [HackJMI hackathon](https://hackjmi.ieeejmi.org/).
+This is a submission for the [HackJMI hackathon](https://hackjmi.ieeejmi.org/).